-Ever had your own shadow got in the way of your photo?
+Ever had your own shadow getting in the way of your photo?
 Easy solve, move around!
 Change your position and see how the light will react, tilt to an angle even.
-Just like doing crazy yoga-esque positions for outdoor photos, and the same goes for food.
+Just like doing crazy Yoga-Esque positions for outdoor photos, and the same goes for food.
 As in the case where you are sitting by the window, but standing between the window and your food...
 You will be casting a big shadow over it.

-3: Please - Avoid flash photography!
+3: Please - Avoid flash photography

-I’m not going to rant about this but think about would you take a selfie of yourself on your epic trip with the flash on?
+I’m not going to rant about this but think about whether would you take a selfie of yourself on your epic trip with the flash on.
 No, because you wouldn’t look flattering right?
 Then why would you do it for your meal?
 It creates hard shadows and it makes the food appear static.

-If you aren’t shooting with a phone and have a camera, get out of the comfort zone known as an Auto mode.
+If you aren’t shooting with a phone and have a camera, get out of the comfort zone known as Auto mode.
 If you want to figure out how to get out of Auto, try learning more about the exposure triangle.
-Your ISO, shutter speed, and aperture will be your best friends to help you craft the image you see in your mind.
+Your ISO, shutter speed and aperture will be your best friends to help you craft the image you see in your mind.

 5: What’s your hero angle?